telekom/bdd-web-app/readme.md

 # jbehave-web-app

-This JBehave extension should make web application behaviour driven development much more easier.
-It integrates Selenium and REST assured into an spring lifecycle and help developing automated acceptance tests for frontends.
+This JBehave extension should make web application behavior driven development much easier.
+It integrates Selenium and REST-assured into a spring lifecycle and help developing automated acceptance tests for frontends.

 ## Features

 - JBehave Steps are automatic loaded by Spring.
-You have just add the annotation @Steps
+You have just to add the annotation @Steps
 - Generic test data management integrated into the JBehave lifecycle by spring.
-- Access the webdriver and selenium-page-objects by spring dependency injection.
+- Access the WebDriver and Selenium-Page-Objects by Spring dependency injection.
-- Integration of webdriver-manager for automatic webdriver updates into the JBehave lifecycle.
+- Integration of WebDriver-manager for automatic WebDriver updates into the JBehave lifecycle.
-- Use an own extension of Selenium-WebElements if you want.
+- Use an own extension of Selenium-Web-Elements if you want.
 The Extension include useful additional methods like scroll to element or element exist.
-- Integration of REST assured which is also available by spring dependency injection.
+- Integration of REST-assured which is also available by Spring dependency injection.
 - Creation of screenshots in case of errors and if desired after each step.

 ## Example project